chiragsonani/Computer-Vision-Project/EX3_Selective_Search_for_Object_Detection/EX3_README.md

 ## 🛠️ Implementation Details

-The project is structured with a modular, class-based architecture, with each component inheriting from a `Module` base class.
+The task is structured with a modular, class-based architecture, with each component inheriting from a `Module` base class.
 This ensures a clean and scalable pipeline.

 ### `SegmentationModule`
 This class handles the initial image segmentation using the `skimage.segmentation.felzenszwalb` function, which produces hundreds of small, uniform regions to start the selective search process.